jwatson-CO-edu/SPARROW/README.md

     [ ] Line Continuation: `\+`
     [ ] T: Translate and repeat all REPLacement tests!
 [ ] Evaluate "The Seasoned Schemer" for useful features and structures (If yes, then expand this bullet with REQUIRED topics ONLY )
-[ ] Atom Size Reduction
-    [ ] Try unions: 1{car, str, num} + 2{cdr, err}
-    [ ] T: Size of Union -vs- Speed of computation
-        * "Fat Atoms" might be faster if we can assume the components are always there
-        * Do "Slim Atoms" offer any performance improvements other than memory usage?
 [ ] Experiment with memory models
     [ ] Q: Which is faster?
         * Pointer